 To learn more about Roseann, click here.

 Dr. Todd Bennett received his MS in clinical and counseling psychology from Chestnut Hill College and a MS from Philadelphia College of Osteopathic Medicine where he also obtained his doctorate in clinical psychology.
 He has experience working in an in-home, outpatient, residential, and an acute partial hospitalization setting.
 His primary focus is working with children and adolescents who have difficulty managing anger, and/or struggle with anxiety or depression.
 He has extensive knowledge of various forms of assessments and cognitive behavior therapy.
-He is the Director of Operations, a Licensed Professional Counselor (LPC), an Approved Clinical Supervisor (ACS) and co-founder of the agency.
+He is the Director of Operations and Clinical Training, a Licensed Professional Counselor (LPC), an Approved Clinical Supervisor (ACS) and co-founder of the agency.

 Lic # 37PC00510700

 Alex Mutia received a BA in psychology from New York University, his M.S. in nursing from Fairleigh Dickinson University.
 He is a certified New Jersey State Advanced Practice Nurse with Prescriptive Authority.
 He is an ANCC Board Certified Adult Psychiatric Mental Health Nurse Practitioner, New Jersey State Registered Nurse, ANCC Board Certified Psychiatric Mental Health Registered Nurse, and a Certified Crisis Prevention Institute Nonviolent Crisis Intervention Instructor.
 In addition, he has experience working in psychiatric inpatient, residential, partial hospitalization, vocational rehabilitation, outpatient and emergency room settings.